 Sauce:

+½ c wine 10 threads saffron

-½ c wine ½¼ c wine
+½ c sugar ¼ c wine

-½ c 1 t powdered ginger
+½ c currants 1 t powdered ginger

 Mix first batch of herbs and stuff chicken with them.
 Put chicken and wine in a pot with a lid; if you are using a stove top rather than an oven, you may want to put wood pieces or something under the chicken to keep it from sticking.
 Paint the chicken with water with saffron crushed into it.
 Sprinkle on second batch of herbs.
 Mix flour and water into a stiff dough, roll it out into a string, and use it between pot and lid as a seal.
 Bake at 350° or simmer on stove top about 1 ½ hours.
 Take out, drain, separate out some of the liquid without the fat.
 Make a thick syrup of wine, sugar, currants, and a pinch of saffron.
 Boil briefly.
 Mix another ¼ c wine with powdered ginger.
 Combine.
 Add ½ c of the liquid from the chicken to this, heat, pour over capon, serve.